 If expectations for the daily commute and the perfect school are met, securing a home that not only best suits the needs of the family but also represents great value for money is often the final missing piece in the jigsaw.
 With so many wonderful senior schools in Kent, to include several excellent grammar schools, it is hardly surprising that demand for both sales and rental properties in key school catchment areas is high.
 The first decision is often to buy or rent.
 Moving is expensive, especially with stamp duty at its new levels and so many families want to move out, get the children settled at school and then decide where to buy.

-Hawkhurst is in the Cranbrook School catchment area, however owing to our success rate at 11+ and 13+ Common Entrance, many of our pupils go on to other grammars and high profile senior schools all over Kent and the South East.
+Hawkhurst is in the Cranbrook School catchment area, however owing to our 11+ and senior school entry success rate, many of our pupils go on to other grammars and high profile independent senior schools all over Kent and the South East.
 Once the potential of a child begins to emerge, schooling plans beyond Marlborough House often become clearer, so for many parents new to the area, this presents the perfect opportunity to revisit the location of the family home.
 By keeping senior school options open, in the short-term new parents are able to widen their property search area and at the same time take full advantage of all Marlborough House has to offer their child.

 Marlborough House School is positioned neatly between two mainline train routes into London; the Hastings line and the Ramsgate and Dover Priory lines via Ashford.
 The nearest station to us on the Hastings line is Etchingham and is just under six miles away from the school.
 Alternatively, travel to Staplehurst which is nine miles away from school.
 Some of our parents prefer to drive to Tonbridge where the frequency of trains to London is better.

 We currently run minibus services, two of which begin their journey in the rural villages of Wadhurst (for the Hastings line) and Pluckley (Ramsgate line).